omkarbm03/GitMatched/README.md

-🔗 DevMate – Connect.
+🔗 GitMatched – Connect.
 Collaborate.
 Code.

-DevMate is a web app built for developers to connect, collaborate, and build together — like "Tinder for devs."
+GitMatched is a web app built for developers to connect, collaborate, and build together — like "Tinder for devs."
 Whether you're looking for a hackathon buddy, an open-source partner, or someone who vibes with your stack, DevMate helps you match based on skills, interests, and goals.

 🚀 Tech Stack
 Frontend: React.js